Chapter 2 : Reflections

 “Oh great!
-Here comes the wet blanket!”
+Here she come!”
 Sirius said without even turning to look at me.
 I was fuming.
 My glare turned to Remus who I generally thought had some self-control.
 Apparently I was wrong.

-Potter turned to me with his usual cocky grin as Severus picked himself up off the ground slowly rubbing his wrists where the ropes had cut into his flesh.
+Potter turned to me with his usual half-guilty-at-being-caught-but-still-pretty-cocky grin as Severus picked himself up off the ground slowly rubbing his wrists where the ropes had cut into his flesh.

 “You’re such a spoilsport, Lily” he shook his head.

 “And you’re a heartless bully!”
 I shoved him aside forcefully and pulled Severus away with me.